How to Control Your Cloud Deployment [Webinar Recap]

 Multi-cloud is the growing alternative to hybrid cloud, which uses multiple public cloud vendors, either to use each vendor for what they do best or to spread out risk.

 Hybrid IT means managing all of the above in any combination.
-You need solutions that can federate data from traditional IT and cloud instances and understand the differences between running things in the cloud and on-prem.
+You need solutions that can federate data from traditional IT and cloud computing resources and understand the differences between running things in the cloud and on-prem.

 Over the past few years, there’s been a huge growth in public cloud adoption, with IaaS (Infrastructure as a Service) as one of the bigger chunks of revenue for the cloud.
 IaaS that requires capacity planning has also been growing quickly and is supposed to triple over the next few years, according to a 2017 Gartner survey.